insight-creative/Insight-Creative-2021/content/work/new-zoo-adventure-park-canopy-tour-signage/index.md

   - Branding
   - Outdoor Signage
 testimonial:
   copy: "Working with the team at Insight has been an absolute pleasure.
 They are creative, responsive, dedicated and take deadlines seriously.
-I’ve been continually impressed by their work and by their work ethic—and it’s been so much fun to see this project come together!
+I’ve been continually impressed by their work and by their work ethic—it’s been so much fun to see this project come together!
 I can wholeheartedly recommend them to anyone looking for professional marketing and design.
 Insight Creative really can do it all!"
-  name:
+  name: Angela Kawski-Kroening
-  client:
+  client: NEW Zoo & Adventure Park
-draft: true
+draft: false
 ---

 <div class="wrapper flow">
-  <h3>Results</h3>
+  <h3>Outcomes</h3>

   <div class="grid-3">
     <p><span class="h3 text-tertiary">28</span><br>